NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```
 Where:
 - <path_to_key_pair> is the path to where you have stored the key_pair that you
-referened in the variables.tf file.
+referenced in the variables.tf file.
 - <jump_server_public_ip> is the IP address of the jump start server that was displayed
 in the output from the `terraform apply` command.